AriFordsham/GHCWiki/building/preparation/windows/msy-s2.md

 ```

-This puts the inplace-mingw in your `$PATH` ahead of the mingw tools.
+This puts the inplace-mingw in your `$PATH` ahead of the msys2 tools.
 Now you can just say:

 ```wiki
 $ cd testsuite